Frogithezhrda/Transfer-Protocol/README.md

 Transfer speed depends on your network connection.

-Occasionally, connection issues may happen—this is why using ZeroTier or Hamachi is strongly recommended.
+Occasionally, connection issues may happen.